Rust

 char'å'32-bit Unicode scalar value in range 0x0000–0xD7FF, 0xE000–0x10FFFF

-str(Cannot write out values of this type)Basically a [u8], that is, a slice (see below) of 8-bit unsigned bytes, though whose elements constitute a valid UTF-8 sequence.
-(Like all slice types, you never see instances of this type written on their own.)
+str(Cannot write out values of this type)Basically a [u8], that is, a slice (see below) of 8-bit unsigned bytes, whose elements must constitute a valid UTF-8 sequence.
+Values of this type are created with quotes, e.g., "hello".

 !(This type has no values)This is called the Never type.
 There are no values of this type.
-It is the return type of functions that don’t return.
+It is the return type of functions that don’t return, or the type of infinite loop expressions.

 And if you want to make your own types, there are a crazy amount of ways to do this.
 Here are a few of them: